View All 1851 Braided Hair Coronet Head Cent Base

 Description

 The 1851 Proof Braided Hair Coronet Head Cent is a proof cent struck at the Philadelphia Mint, part of the Braided Hair Coronet Head Cents 1839-1857 series.
-With a mintage of only 2, this is an extremely rare issue.
-The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY, while the reverse displays a wreath enclosing ONE CENT.
-Designed by Christian Gobrecht.
+With a mintage of 2, this is an extremely rare issue — the higher-mintage of the two mint variants, representing 0% of production.
+The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY and the reverse displays a wreath enclosing ONE CENT.
+Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
 Struck in copper, weighing 10.89 grams, 27.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #1982.
-The Braided Hair design was the final iteration of the large cent before the denomination was made smaller in 1857.
-The final large cent type.
-Proof-only dates exist from 1840-1857.
-The series saw declining production as the Mint prepared for the transition to small cents.

 External References